MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 `Graphics::Program` object is created in `Graphics::RenderState::Settings` structure using `Graphics::IProgram::Create(...)` factory function.
 Vertex and Pixel shaders are created and loaded from embedded resources as pre-compiled byte-code.
-Program settings also includes additional description `Graphics::IProgram::ArgumentAccessors` of program arguments bound to graphics resources.
+Program settings also includes additional description `Graphics::ProgramArgumentAccessors` of program arguments bound to graphics resources.
 Argument description define specific access modifiers for program arguments used in `Graphics::IProgramBindings` object.
 Also it is important to note that render state settings enables depth testing for correct rendering of cube faces.
 Finally, render state is created using filled settings structure with `Graphics::RenderState::Create(...)` factory function.